minuteman3/cs4098-game/README.md

 A game based on software engineering for the Trinity College Dublin 4th year CS4098 Programming Group Project module.

+## Installation and Running

+From root of project:

+* Run `npm install` in root directory to fetch dependencies
+* Run `npm test` in root directory to run unit tests if desired.
+* Run `node ./index.js` in root directory to launch web server.

 ## Features

 * ### Config Loading